Afromyer/python-projects/README.md

 ### 4. Pong

-A recreation of the classic Pong game, where two players control paddles to hit a ball back and forth.
+A recreation of the classic Pong game.

 ### 5. Password Generator

-A tool to generate secure and random passwords based on user-defined criteria.
+A tool to generate secure and random passwords based on user-defined criteria (Console based).

 ### 6. Higher or Lower

-A guessing game where the player must determine if the next number will be higher or lower than the current one.
+A recreation of the famous higher or lower game on google (Console based).

 ### 7. Hirst Painting Generator